Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 “He was certainly more willful than I expected, given that, and your account of how he came off during the dream.”
 She frowns.
 “It feels strange talking about him as if he’s a different person, and also a bit rude.
 Particularly since he’s… or you’re… going to remember this once the partition is back down.
 I’m sorry, I’m going to try to keep that straight so as not to offend either of you, if that’s possible.”
 She rubs her forehead.
 “This has certainly been the strangest session I’ve had in quite a few years.”

-Red smiles briefly “No problem here, do what you’ve got to do.”
+Red smiles briefly.
+“No problem here, do what you’ve got to do.”
 He considers telling her that Past Red was probing her mental state for her intentions, then decides against it.
 She’s been on the level the whole time, and he doesn’t want to make her start thinking in that way and bias things.
 Also he’s done the same thing once or twice.
 “Oh, in case you’re wondering, the thing that he almost said before was that it’s not about the guilt itself.
 We don’t want to be anchored by that feeling without first determining if we actually did the right thing or not.
-On that, we’re in agreement.”
+On that at least we agree.”

 “And as for how to figure that out…?”